alidcast/rogue.js/README.md

 ### Providers, Layouts, Pages, etc.

 Remember that Rogue isn't asking you to configure any routes upfront.
-You just export a component from `App.js` component and make sure to use React Router 4 (RR4).
+You export a component from `App.js` component and make sure to use React Router 4 (RR4).
 We'll walk your component tree and use the same logic as your router to know which routes to server render.

-So how do you handle Providers, Layouts, and Pages in your application with just an `App.js` file?
+How do you handle Providers, Layouts, and Pages in your application with just an `App.js` file?
 That's the wonderful simplicity of Rogue: you're just using React, React Router 4,  and some optional `getInitialProps` magic.

 Let us briefly explain how we server render your application so that you can better understand how to handle this yourself.